Decision fatigue

 Why is it important to think about decision fatigue?

-It is important to consider the effects of decision fatigue when designing your website or mobile app, because users only have a limited amount of cognitive bandwidth, and presenting them with too many decisions and options can cause them to become overwhelmed.
+It is important to consider the effects of decision fatigue when designing your website or mobile app, because users have limited resources when it comes to mental energy and presenting them with too many decisions and options can cause them to become overwhelmed.

 It is always a good practice to limit the number of actions a user can take at any given point in the user flow and make the navigation process as frictionless as possible.
 This reduces the amount of willpower a user needs to complete your desired user flow.
 The temptation for website owners is often to throw everything that a user could possibly want onto their homepage, but a strong web design requires restraint and thoughtful selection of the big decisions versus all of them at once.